Menu

 Appeals

-If you are applying for a Reception place for September 2022, you need to submit your appeal by the deadline to ensure the appeal will be heard before the summer holidays.
+If you are appealing for a reception place for September 2025, you need to submit your appeal form by any deadline set out on the above page to ensure the appeal will be heard before the summer holidays.

 These classes are limited to 30 pupils per teacher by law.
 This means that appeals for these places are less likely to be successful.